ornladios/ADIOS2/docs/user_guide/source/components/engine.rst

       void Put(Variable<T> variable, const T* data, const adios2::Mode = adios2::Mode::Deferred);

-Optionally, ADIOS2 Engines can provide direct access to its buffer memory using an overload that returns a piece of memory to a variable block.
+ADIOS2 Engines also provide direct access to their buffer memory.
 ``Variable<T>::Span`` is based on a subset of the upcoming `C++20 std::span <https://en.cppreference.com/w/cpp/container/span>`_, which is a non-owning reference to a block of contiguous memory.
 Spans act as a 1D container meant to be filled out by the application.
 It is safely used like any other STL container, providing ``begin()`` and ``end()`` iterators, ``operator[]`` and ``at()``, while also providing ``data()`` and ``size()`` functions to manipulate the internal pointer.

-``Variable<T>::Span`` is helpful in situations in which temporaries are needed to create contiguous pieces of memory from non-contiguous pieces (``e.g.`` tables, arrays without ghost-cells), or just to save memory as the returned ``Variable<T>::Span`` can be used for computation, thus avoiding an extra copy from user memory into the adios buffer.
+``Variable<T>::Span`` is helpful in situations in which temporaries are needed to create contiguous pieces of memory from non-contiguous pieces (``e.g.`` tables, arrays without ghost-cells), or just to save memory as the returned ``Variable<T>::Span`` can be used for computation, thus avoiding an extra copy from user memory into the ADIOS2 buffer.
-``Variable<T>::Span`` combines a hybrid Sync and Deferred mode, in which the initial value and memory allocations are Sync, while data population and metadata collection are done at EndStep/PerformPuts/Close.
+``Variable<T>::Span`` combines a hybrid ``Sync`` and ``Deferred`` mode, in which the initial value and memory allocations are ``Sync``, while data population and metadata collection are done at EndStep/PerformPuts/Close.
 Memory contracts are explained later in this chapter followed by examples.

 The following ``Variable<T>::Span`` signatures are available: